minj131/TurnMeOff/README.md

 # TurnMeOff
-Small batch script that turns off computer after specified input time.
+Small batch script for Windows that turns off your computer after a specified input time.

+Useful for when you are cozy in bed watching netflix and you don't want to get up to turn your computer off.

+TO DO:
+Incorporate a pretty GUI.